tjheslin1/sunday-arcana-recruitment/doc.md

 You can spend a usage of rage to... inspire... one of your followers to succeed in their next adventure.

 The degree of success of the followers next adventure is improved.
-For example, tasked with killing a group of Orcs, the inpsired follower is able to eliminate an escaping Orc, intent on call for help.
+For example, tasked with killing a group of Orcs, the inspired follower is able to eliminate an escaping Orc, intent on call for help.

 Also, if rolling on one of the _Follower adventure outcome_ tables in [Appendix A](#p10), you can reroll; you must keep the new role.